ranshul/ranshul.github.io/_posts/2019-12-06-ergodicity.md

 <center>$$ \left\langle r \right\rangle_\tau = \lim_{T\to\infty}\left(\dfrac{x(t+T\delta t)}{x(t)}\right)^{\frac{1}{T}} = \lim_{T\to\infty} r_{1}^{n_1/T}r_{2}^{n_2/T} = r_{1}^{p}r_{2}^{1-p}$$ </center>
 Here, $$ p = \lim_{T\to\infty} \frac{n_1}{T} $$.
 In our particular example, the time average is $$ 1 $$ which indicates that over time, the process does not add any money.

-The ensemble average and time average are different pieces of information about the same process or system.
-The ensemble average is
+Hopefully, this clarifies that the ensemble average and time average are different pieces of information about the same process or system.

 [^1]: This implicitly introduces the frequency of occurence or a temporal aspect of X taking a value.
 [^2]: "Zooming out" of the curve enough for one process to filter out the noise and get the trend.